 I am a registered adult nurse with over 20 years of nursing experience in both acute and community settings.

-Dr Niall Strang is the Subject Lead in Vision Science area at Glasgow Caledonian Univeristy.
+Professor Niall Strang is the Research Lead for the Vision Sciences group at Glasgow Caledonian University.

 I graduated in Applied Biosciences with specialism in Microbiology from Glasgow Caledonian University in 2000 and subsequently undertook a PhD in Microbiology at GCU working with Dr Alastair Sutherland on Bacillus cereus emetic toxin.